Will Medicare and my Health Insurance Cover my Breast Reduction Surgery?

 - Breast Reduction surgery is life-changing.
 It can prevent or treat recurring problems related to heavy breasts.

 - Most breast reduction patients are happy to find they have a new lease on life.

 - This ranges from better sleep to being able to participate in new activities e.g. fitness classes which they have been unable to attend in the past.

 Further benefits from Breast Reduction surgery include being able to wear fashionable bras, bathers and other items of clothing you formerly felt weren’t suited to your fuller-breasted appearance.

-To be eligible to Claim a Medicare item number for your breast reduction surgery, as with any other Medicare rebate, visit your GP and ask for a referral to your surgeon or phone Cosmetic Surgery For Women on 1300 264 811 to find out more about Breast Surgery including Reduction Mammoplasty.
+You will need a Medical Referral in order to claim your surgery with Medicare.
+To be eligible to Claim a Medicare item number for your breast reduction surgery, (as with any other Medicare rebate), visit your GP and ask for a referral to your surgeon or phone Coco Ruby Plastic Surgery on 1300 264 811 to find out more about Breast Surgery including Reduction Mammoplasty.

 You can also register to attend an EVENT night to learn more about your specific surgery options.

 Will Medicare cover my Breast Reduction Plastic Surgery?